 Are you interested in forming a block group but not sure how to get started?
-The following organizational steps that have been successful in the past.
-Email firstname.lastname@example.org if you would like help with this.
+The following organizational steps have been successful in the past.
+Email firstname.lastname@example.org you would like help with this.

 Ask a few neighbors you may already know to help out with generating interest and getting things started.
 Or contact us and we will try to match you to other individuals who have expressed interest in starting a group.

 Decide which homes you would like to include in your group.
 We can help with a recommendation.
 Groups typically include 15 to 20 homes but may be larger or smaller.
 Somerset’s largest group includes over 40 homes and smallest around 10.
 Groups function best if homes are in clusters, say on a street from which all group members’ driveways are accessed.

 With your co-organizers, decide on a date for a potluck meal, picnic, BBQ or similar event.
 This event will kick off the group members getting to know each other which is the fundamental component of community safety and preparedness.
 Early in September, just after school starts, has worked for some in the past.
 Others prefer just before school lets out in the spring.
 Either way, consult the school calendars before setting a date as orchestra concerts and football games often draw people away.
 The SCA will provide limited financial support (up to $100 annually) for costs associated with holding meetings and/or maintaining group supplies.
 Save your receipts!

 Select a location.
 Meeting at one of the homes in the group will be most successful.
 In the past, group members have offered their driveways, garages, yards, decks or living/family rooms for gatherings.